JeremyAngCH/spyship/README.md

 ## How To Play
 Keyboard as game input controller:

 Move Up      - 'W' or UP arrow key
 Move DOwn    - 'S' or DOWN arrow key
 Move Left    - 'A' or LEFT arrow key
 Move Right   - 'D' or RIGHT Arrow key
 Select/Shoot - SPACEBAR or ENTER

 Sense HAT as game input controller:

-Tilt the Sense HAT to move the spaceship up, down, left or right Press the five-button joystick to select/shoot.
+Tilt the Sense HAT to move the spaceship up, down, left or right.
+Press the five-button joystick to select/shoot.
 Push the five-button joystick up or down to change selection in main menu.

 NOTE: Just press the 'shoot' button once to start shooting.
 Press the same button again to stop shooting.